Thomas Bredahl

-Thomas Bredahl (born 2 November 1980) is a Danish music manager, former guitarist and singer.
-He was lead guitarist of Volbeat and is now the guitarist of Gob Squad.
-Bredahl joined Volbeat in 2006, and the band announced his departure on November 28, 2011.
+Thomas Bredahl (born 2 November 1980) is a Danish guitarist and singer.
+He was lead guitarist of the rock band Volbeat and is now the guitarist of Gob Squad.
+Bredahl joined Volbeat in 2006, and the band announced his departure in November 2011.
 He was the successor of Franz Gottschalk, who was fired by Volbeat after the recording of their second album Rock the Rebel / Metal the Devil was completed.

-After Volbeat he worked again with Gob Squad, where he was the lead singer.
+After Volbeat, Bredahl worked again with Gob Squad, where he was the lead singer.
 In present, he is partner and manager at Heartbeat Management.